koenderks/JASP-for-Audit/inst/help/Audit Workflow.md

 - Errors: The number of errors in the selection
 - Total taining: The sum of the proportional errors
 - x-% Confidence bound: The estimate of the maximum misstatement in percentages
-- Projected misstatement: The estimate of the maximum misstatement in monetary values
+- Maximum misstatement: The estimate of the maximum misstatement in monetary values

 Tables and plots
 -------